-SCAPE-CH aims to collect experiences of care of people treated for any type of cancer in 20 hospitals in the French-, German-, and Italian-speaking regions of Switzerland to inform the development of local and national interventions to improve the quality of cancer care.
+SCAPE-CH aims to collect experiences of care of people treated for any type of cancer in twenty-one oncology centers in the French-, German-, and Italian-speaking regions of Switzerland to inform the development of local and national interventions to improve the quality of cancer care.

 To explore the patients’ views, we translated and adapted to the Swiss context the questionnaire used for many years in England.
-This questionnaire includes questions about what happened before going to the hospital, diagnostic tests, announcement of diagnosis, treatment decisions, care received at the hospital as outpatient and during hospitalization, care and support received at home, and follow-up care after treatment.
+This questionnaire includes questions about what happened before the diagnosis, diagnostic tests, announcement of diagnosis, treatment decisions, care received at the hospital as outpatient and during hospitalization, care and support received at home, and follow-up care after treatment.

 For SCAPE-2, questions about the impact of the COVID-19 pandemic on cancer care were added.

-For SCAPE-CH, a shorter version of the questionnaire will be used.
+For SCAPE-CH, a shorter version of the questionnaire is used.

 For SCAPE-1, adult patients with a diagnosis of breast, prostate, lung, colorectal, skin (melanoma), or blood (leukemia, lymphoma, myeloma) cancer, who received inpatient or outpatient care between January 1 and June 30, 2021 in four hospitals in the French-speaking region of Switzerland.